andrew-nguyen/lein-unpack-resources/README.md

 # lein-unpack-resources

-A Leiningen plugin to do many wonderful things.
+A Leiningen plugin that fetches a maven-based jar, unpacks it, and adds it as a resource

 ## Usage

-FIXME: Use this for user-level plugins:
+Use this for user-level plugins:

-Put `[lein-unpack-resources "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-unpack-resources 0.1.0-SNAPSHOT`.
+Put `[lein-unpack-resources "0.1.1"]` into the `:plugins` vector of your `:user` profile

-FIXME: Use this for project-level plugins:
+Use this for project-level plugins:

-Put `[lein-unpack-resources "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj.
+Put `[lein-unpack-resources "0.1.1"]` into the `:plugins` vector of your project.clj.

-FIXME: and add an example usage that actually makes sense:

-    $ lein unpack-resources
+Specify `:unpack-resources {:resource <resource>, :extract-path <path to extract jar>}`

 ## License